pni-lab/connattractor/docs/01-paper.md

 {cite:p}`hopfield1982neural`.

-Hopfield networks have previously been shown to exhibit a series of characteristics that are also highly relevant for brain function, including the ability to store and recall memories {cite:p}`hopfield1982neural`, self-repair (**ref**), a staggering robustness to noisy or corrupted inputs {cite:p}`hertz1991introduction` and the tendency to produce multistable dynamics organized by the "gravitational pull" of a finite number of attractor states {cite:p}`khona2022attractor`.
+Hopfield networks have previously been shown to exhibit a series of characteristics that are also highly relevant for brain function, including the ability to store and recall memories {cite:p}`hopfield1982neural`, self-repair {cite:p}'agliari2020tolerance', a staggering robustness to noisy or corrupted inputs {cite:p}`hertz1991introduction` and the tendency to produce multistable dynamics organized by the "gravitational pull" of a finite number of attractor states {cite:p}`khona2022attractor`.

 The proposed link between activity flow and Hopfield networks has an important implication: network weights must be initialized with functional connectivity values, (specifically, partial correlations, as recommend by